Tenants in Common to Avoid Inheritance Tax

 Other Tax Efficient Ownership Structures

-In addition to combining tenants in common with trusts, there are other tax-efficient ownership structures that can be used to minimize inheritance tax liabilities.
+In addition to combining tenants in common with trusts, there are other tax-efficient ownership structures that can be used to reduce inheritance tax liabilities.
 These include using limited companies or other forms of joint ownership that offer tax benefits.

 When considering these alternatives, it’s essential to evaluate the specific circumstances and goals of the co-owners.
 Seeking professional advice is crucial to determine the most suitable ownership structure and ensure that it aligns with the overall estate planning strategy.